-This kind of prediction can be useful to recommend a user to add the
+This kind of prediction can be useful if we want to recommend to a user to add the

 machine-learning tag to their question for example,

-and make it more likely that they will get an answer.
+which can make it more likely they will get an answer.

-This task is chosen as simple and clean enough for a tutorial, but leaves room for experimenting with feature engineering, data enrichment, and model selection.
+This task is simple and clean enough for a tutorial but leaves room for experimentation with feature engineering, data enrichment, and model selection.

 The levels are: